-Make a card with pressed flowers using Pansies.
+A card with pressed flowers using Pansies.
 Want to give a different kind of card for a friend?
 Why not create a handmade pressed flower card using three beautifully pressed Pansies.
 Make a pressed flower greeting card your friends will love to keep.

-Whether you are a gardener or just have a few pansies in a pot by the front door, you can still press some Pansies and make some fantastic pressed flower gifts.
+Whether you are a gardener or just have a few pansies in a pot by the front door, you can still press some Pansies and make some fantastic pressed flower ideas.
 Because a greeting card can be a personalized gift too.

 Giving a pressed flower greeting card that shows the beauty of your garden, I think is the best.